Case study

 OpsTalent

-Lead frontend development for a responsive B2B website with GraphQL content and polished UI.
+Lead frontend development for a responsive B2B website with GraphQL content and content-led page sections.

 - Role